rnepal2/ML-Experiments/README.md

 This is a collection of python notebooks discussing the introductory concepts in machine learning.
 These are done as a part of my learning processes, course assignments etc. I will be updating the repository with new topics once I cover them.
+Some of the topics covered so far include:

+* Exploratory data analysis
+* Linear algebra
+* k-Nearest Neighbors classifier
+* Hidden Markov Model
+* Linear regression